What is a constitution and do we need one?

 The type of association is defined by its membership and this will be set out in your constitution.

 Usually, the automatic members of a parents association (PA) are the parents, guardians or carers of children attending the school.
-In a parent teacher association (PTA), parent staff (PSA) or home-school association (HAS), it is parents, guardians or children, plus teaching and non-teaching staff currently employed by the school.
+In a parent teacher association (PTA), parent staff (PSA) or home-school association (HSA), it is parents, guardians or children, plus teaching and non-teaching staff currently employed by the school.

 In a Friends group or parent teacher friends association (PTFA) it is as described previously, and any person over the age of 18 wishing to offer appropriate support or help and who is accepted by the committee as a member.